JeanSuw/madman-password/README.md

 This image showed a new password.
 The length was 15 characters.
 The user chose to exclude lowercase letters.

-Keep in mind that if you don't include anything, the default password will be randomly generated lowercase letters.
-The password length will be the same as user responsed.
+Keep in mind that if you cancel the criteria, it will start over from the beginning.

 ## Acknowledgement
 In order to make this website functional, here are the links I searched.